National Science Foundation Responsible Conduct in Research Education Plan

 Office of Research and Sponsored Programs:

-• Regularly receive a list from Payroll of individuals paid by NSF grants who are subject to RCR education requirements; compare this list to the list of those who have completed the various programs
+• Regularly receive a list from Payroll of individuals paid by NSF grants who are subject to RECR education requirements; compare this list to the list of those who have completed the various programs

-Undergraduate Research and Creative Activities Center:
+Undergraduate Research and Creative Activities Center (URECA):

 Financial Services: